-JUST 207 POLICE SERVICES Fall/Spring, 3 credit hours
+JUST 207 POLICE SERVICES

 This course provides students with an overview of the services that police agencies provide to the community.
 Programs, practices and techniques are presented with an emphasis on lawful behavior, efficiency and effectiveness.
 The topics include, but are not limited to: the importance of effective communication, arrest procedures, patrol strategy, enforcement of vehicle and traffic laws, violent behavior, terrorism, juvenile crime, disaster preparedness, and ethical behavior.
 Three hours lecture per week.
 Prerequisite: Introduction to Criminal Justice (JUST 101) or permission of instructor.